-Moreover, this Court has thoroughly explained in detail these two modalities in Board of Edu. for Montgomery County v.
-Spradin, 161 Md.
+In Maryland, there are two modalities in which a court can review a decision from the Commission.
+This Court has thoroughly explained in detail these two modalities.
+In Board of Edu. for Montgomery County v.
+Spradlin, 161 Md.
 App.
-155 (2005).
-In Spradin, Joannie M. Spradlin, the appellee, filed a claim with the Workers' Compensation Commission ("the Commission"), against her employer, the Board of Education for Montgomery County ("Montgomery County") for injuries she sustained after being allegedly assaulted by her co-worker.
-Id. at 160.
-Spradlin alleged that she was physically assaulted by her co- worker on November 22, 2002, at the West Farm Depot of the Montgomery County Board of Education, where the appellee and her co- worker were employed.
-Id. at 162.
-Spradlin alleged that she was watching television in the lounge area provided by Montgomery County.
-Id.
-Subsequently, Spradlin had left the room briefly and then returned to find that the television set had been changed to another channel by her co-worker.
-Id.
-The appellee testified to the following:
+155 (2005), Joannie M. Spradlin ("the appellee"), filed a claim with the Workers' Compensation Commission ("the Commission"), against her employer, the Board of Education for Montgomery County ("Montgomery County") for injuries she sustained after being allegedly assaulted by her co-worker.
+The appellee alleged that she was physically assaulted by her co-worker on November 22, 2002, at the West Farm Depot of the Montgomery County Board of Education, where the appellee and her co-worker were employed.